nodejs/TSC/Moderation-Policy.md

 #### Collaborator Posts

-* Collaborator's must not Moderate any Post authored by another Collaborator without first giving the author at least 24 hours (from the time of the initial request) to modify or remove the Post on their own.
+* Collaborators must not Moderate any Post authored by another Collaborator without first giving the author at least 24 hours (from the time of the initial request) to modify or remove the Post on their own.
 * If the author of the Post disagrees that Moderation is required, the matter can be escalated to the TSC by creating a new issue (or using an existing one) within the nodejs/moderation repository with the label `tsc-agenda`.
 In such cases, the TSC will serve as the final arbiter.
 * While Moderation of a Collaborator's Post is in dispute, no Moderation action should be taken until a decision by the TSC is made.
 * In extreme circumstances involving either obvious gross violations of the Node.js Code of Conduct or possible compromise of a Collaborator's Github account, the TSC can be consulted to waive the 24 hour grace period and dispute process.